Valik3201/Valik3201/README.md

 </div>

 ### 👨‍💻 About Me:
-I'm an aspiring Web Developer, deeply passionate about coding and creating web applications. 🚀 Actively learning through courses and hands-on projects, my main focus areas are Frontend Development, Full Stack Development, and Web Design.
+I'm an aspiring Web Developer, deeply passionate about coding and creating web applications. 🚀 Currently learning new skills through courses and projects.
+My main focus areas are Frontend Development, Full Stack Development, and Web Design.
 Excited to explore new technologies and endless possibilities! 😊

 🌐 Languages:
 - 🇺🇦 Ukrainian - native